-We build community & family opportunities.
+We build community & family opportunities and participate in academic sharing.
 Our aim is to encourage & support life long -learning & activities which offer enjoyment.
 We promote access to education & skills improvement in local communities, offering resources for learning.
 We develop public interest & responsibility & involve new people, raising awareness & understanding.
 We maximize social & economic benefits through capacity building, training, personal development & community learning courses.
 Basic skills learning is embedded in much of our work, including practical skills building, arts & craft activities & outdoor projects such as recording biodiversity & historical features, community mapping, photographing ancient trees, horticultural & animal welfare tasks.
 We support forest schools & elective home education groups.
-Learning topics are organised by term: Hilary or Lent - January to April, Trinity or Easter - April to July, August is for special summer school activities, Michaelmas is from September to December.

-C) by creating resources and activities that:
+C) creating resources and activities that:

 1) advance knowledge and skills to improve life quality, social and economic wellbeing, social and economic welfare and help people become more fulfilled, happy, active, able to gain employment or volunteer.